 You will need to adapt to every possible situation, no matter how ominous the signs are.

-Climbers ascending to the peak will experience altitude sickness, freezing temperature, strong wind, and utmost hazards like avalanches and the Khumbu Glacier.
-Climbers have become victim to falls, serac collapse, exposure, frostbite, and avalanches, to name a few.
+Climbers ascending to the peak will experience altitude sickness, freezing temperatures, strong wind, and hazards like avalanches and the Khumbu Glacier.
+Climbers have become victims of falls, serac collapse, exposure, frostbite, and avalanches, to name a few.

 Apart from these, inexperience is also a primary reason for the deaths on Everest.

-To ensure the expeditions are safe and successful, there usually is a leader in the group.
-Respecting the leader’s decisions and abiding by the rules is essential for survival in such an extreme adventure.
+There usually is a leader in the group to ensure the expeditions are safe and successful.
+Respecting the leader’s decisions and obeying the rules is essential for survival in such an extreme adventure.